cowjuh/dcmini-logs/_posts/2025-07-06-Exercising with Aunties and Uncles.md

     - Aunties seem to like talking to me
 - Went on a long walk through the city, bought panna cotta
 - Biked to eslite 24h bookstore, spent some time there
+    - Tons of books in Chinese that I cannot read.
+I'm left feeling sad but upon reflection should feel excitement at the overwhelming amount of material I can start understanding once I can generally read more characters.
+	- I've been reading《解忧杂货店》东野圭吾 on Pleco which I found on some guy's repo of presumably pirated epubs.
+[Link](https://github.com/zhoulujun/iBook-ebook/blob/master/%E3%80%8A%E8%A7%A3%E5%BF%A7%E6%9D%82%E8%B4%A7%E5%BA%97%E3%80%8B%E4%B8%9C%E9%87%8E%E5%9C%AD%E5%90%BE.epub)
+	    - After the initial confusion of character names, new terminology, etc, it actually becomes an easy read.
+You start seeing recurring words, patterns in the author's writing, and it becomes kind of a great way to drill these characters into your brain through repeated exposure.

 **9:30**
 - Biked home, turned on the TV for the first time